wantedly/slack-mention-converter/README.md

 [![Build Status](https://travis-ci.org/wantedly/slack-mention-converter.svg?branch=master)](https://travis-ci.org/wantedly/slack-mention-converter)

 This project is no longer actively maintained by Wantedly, Inc.
-Newly developed [developers-account-mapper](https://github.com/wantedly/developers-account-mapper) covers any feature on this project.
+Newly developed [developers-account-mapper](https://github.com/wantedly/developers-account-mapper) covers almost all features on this project.
 Please consider using this.

 ## Summary